-It may surprise you to learn that pedestrian accidents are included in the most fatal type of accidents along with head-on collisions, roll-over crashes and bicycle accidents.
-Pedestrian accidents can also result in serious injuries.
-While drivers have a responsibility to pay attention to prevent accidents on the road, pedestrians have equal responsibility to stay alert while walking on sidewalks or crossing the road.
-In this article, accident lawyer, Jeffrey Meldon discusses some rules of the road for pedestrians.
+It may surprise you to learn that pedestrian accidents are included in the most fatal type of accidents, along with head-on collisions, roll-over crashes, and bicycle accidents, and these accidents can result in serious injuries.
+While drivers have a responsibility to pay attention to prevent accidents on the road, pedestrians have an equal responsibility to stay alert while walking on sidewalks or crossing the road.
+In this article, Florida accident lawyer Jeffrey Meldon discusses the rules of the road for pedestrians.

-- Any person afoot is a pedestrian.
-This includes a person in a wheelchair or roller skates.
+Any person afoot is a pedestrian.
+This includes a person in a wheelchair or on roller skates.

 Aside from maintenance or governmental personnel, a person may not walk upon a limited access facility (highway or freeway) or a ramp connecting a limited access facility to any other street or highway.

 According to Florida Statute §316.130, where sidewalks are provided a pedestrian must not walk on the road but should walk on the sidewalk.

-- Where a sidewalk is not provided, a pedestrian can walk on the road.
-(Warning, always be cautious and remember that sharing roadways with cars always places one in greater danger.)
+Where a sidewalk is not provided, a pedestrian can walk on the road.
+Be cautious and remember that sharing roadways with cars always places one in greater danger.
 When a sidewalk is not provided, a pedestrian should walk only on the shoulder on the left side of the roadway as related to the pedestrian’s direction of walking, facing the oncoming traffic.
-(A driver and a pedestrian who face each other are more aware of each other’s presence, and this reduces the likelihood of any kind of accident.)
+A driver and a pedestrian who face each other are more aware of each other’s presence, and this reduces the likelihood of any kind of accident.

 Cyclists are not considered pedestrians, thus roadway cyclists are required to travel on the right.

-- Pedestrians have the right of way on a marked crosswalk; a pedestrian crossing a road at any point other than within a marked crosswalk must yield the right-of-way to all vehicles.
-(When crossing, a pedestrian should look left, right and left again to ensure that he or she has a safe way to cross.)
+Pedestrians have the right of way on a marked crosswalk, while a pedestrian crossing a road at any point other than within a marked crosswalk must yield the right-of-way to all vehicles.
+When crossing, a pedestrian should look left, right, and left again to ensure that he or she has a safe way to cross.

-- Pedestrians must obey all traffic signals and cross a road only when a pedestrian light is green.
-(However, even when a green light is on, a pedestrian must still make sure that the cars are stopping.)
+Pedestrians must obey all traffic signals and cross a road only when a pedestrian light is green.
+However, even when a green light is on, a pedestrian must still make sure that the cars stop.